 Volunteers buy bottled drinking water.

 The projects are based in a friendly village in the heart of rural, tropical Africa.
-The village is 2.5 hours’ drive from Accra, the capital city.
 The village is home to 400 members of the community and most are subsistence farmers.
 It is a very welcoming community and they love having volunteers helping in the village.
 Culturally it is very important to take time to greet the members of community and talk to them.

 Volunteers usually spend afternoons reading in the hammocks and evenings relaxing playing card games, enjoying a weekly meal with a local family, visiting the vibrant local market or making a trip to a local bar once a week.